threax/EdityMcEditface/README.md

 # Edity McEditface
 Some tools to play around with static websites using .net.

+This guide has 2 parts.
+The first tells you how to build and run and assumes you have the dependencies installed.
+If you don't skip down to Setting Up Depenencies.

 ## How to Build
 After cloning the repository go to the root folder of the repo on your command line.
 Then run the following commands:
 ```